 If you've been craving a switch-up in your eyeshadow looks, you're not alone.
 Every so often, we find ourselves wanting to try new trends (even though committing to doing them is an entirely different story).
 The cure to end this procrastination?
 Violet haze eyeshadow.
 With an eclectic and impressive array of shades, violet is just as fun to wear as it looks—not to mention, it's extremely wearable.

 A pigmented, jewel-toned violet lid look, this eyeshadow has an instant pop that is the perfect way to execute color.
-Blended with a light touch of pearlescent lavender shadow to soften the color in the crease, the majority of the violet hues are on the lid for maximum effect.
+Blended with a light touch of pearlescent lavender shadow to soften the color, the majority of the violet hues are on the lid for maximum effect.

-Makeup artist Vincent Oquendo nailed all the reasons why violet is always a great idea to experiment with.
+Makeup artist Patrick Ta nailed all the reasons why purple is always a great idea to experiment with.
 To recreate this look, apply shadows from Huda Beauty's Amethyst Obsessions Eyeshadow Palette ($27) to achieve maximum results.

-If this look doesn't give you all the reason to start wearing violet immediately, we don't know what will.
+If this look doesn't give you all the reason to start wearing purple eyeshadow immediately, we don't know what will.
 A chic display of soft violet on the eyelids paired with a dramatic liner applied to the top and bottom lash line sets the mood off right in our book.

 Using an eyeshadow with a shimmering finish is vital when trying this look for yourself, as it's a key component to making it stand out.
-Smith & Cult Sombra Shift Matte and Metallic Eyeshadow Palette in Lilac Flash ($17) gives endless options for lids.
+Smith & Cult's Sombra Shift Matte and Metallic Eyeshadow Palette in Lilac Flash ($28) gives endless options for lids.

 Violet Jewel Tones